pipegoyes/CleanTableTennisApp/Readme.txt

 	. validate all scores
 	. force finished (auth user)
 - Validations does not display detail message
+- Update score in quick-view without refreshing the page

 Tech debt
 - Single View to display score and double scores